David had been passed over for two promotions.

 Being a wise steward of other’s time is how a leader teaches the team to value it in their own work.

-Measure the right things.
+Good leaders measure the right things.

 Leaders are usually tasked with getting people towards a goal, and they often answer to people higher than they as to how well they’re doing to that end.
 This means you need to measure something in order to show progress.
 Do you know what to measure?